EpiCoder: Encompassing Diversity and Complexity in Code Generation: Experiment

 \subsection{Implementation Details}

 We utilized our pipeline to extract 5k features from the core set of 150k Python language files in The Stack V2.
 These features were then expanded through evolutionary methods to 140k features.
-To validate the complexity of the synthetic data, we synthesized 380k function-level data samples and 53k file-level data samples, respectively.
-We chose \textsc{DeepSeek-Coder-Base-6.7B}~\citep{guo2024deepseek} and \textsc{Qwen2.5-Coder-7B}~\citep{hui2024qwen2} as the base LLMs.
-To ensure a fair comparison with other baselines, we incorporated the \textsc{evol-codealpaca-v1} \footnote{\url{https://huggingface.co/datasets/theblackcat102/evol-codealpaca-v1}} (applied the same filtering criteria as described in~\citep{yu2023wavecoder}) dataset into the training of only the \textsc{DeepSeek-Coder-Base-6.7B} model.
-We obtained the EpiCoder-DS-6.7B and EpiCoder-Qwen-7B models after training.
-For models trained solely on file-level data, we employed additional notation.
+Then we synthesized 380k function-level data samples and 53k file-level data samples based on the features.
+We choose DeepSeek-Coder-Base-6.7B~\citep{guo2024deepseek} and Qwen2.5-Coder-7B~\citep{hui2024qwen2} as the base LLMs and obtain the EpiCoder-DS-6.7B and EpiCoder-Qwen-7B models after training.
+To ensure a fair comparison with other baselines, we incorporated the evol-codealpaca-v1\footnote{\url{https://huggingface.co/datasets/theblackcat102/evol-codealpaca-v1}} (applied the same filtering criteria as described in~\citep{yu2023wavecoder}) dataset into the training of only the DeepSeek-Coder-Base-6.7B model.
+Additionally, for models trained solely on file-level data, we employed additional notation.
 We evaluated the models on benchmarks corresponding to their respective training levels.